Apex Legends: Development

 Respawn established a new Vancouver, British Columbia, studio, within the EA Vancouver campus, dedicated to supporting Apex Legends in May 2020.

 As part of the June 2020 EA Play presentation, Respawn announced that Apex Legends would be brought to the Steam storefront for Windows players, as well as to the Nintendo Switch by late 2020.
 Further, the game would support cross-platform play across all supported platforms on these releases.
 Cross-platform play was introduced into the game with the Aftermarket Collection Event.
 In a blog post by Respawn in late October 2020, it was revealed that the Steam version will launch on November 4, the same day as the launch of season 7.
 However, the Nintendo Switch version was delayed to March 9, 2021.
 The Nintendo Switch version of Apex Legends was developed by Panic Button, known for their Switch ports of the DOOM series and Rocket League.

 Electronic Arts also confirmed that mobile launches on iOS and Android were in development in collaboration with a Chinese mobile company.
 The mobile ports are set to release by the end of 2022.
 In April 2021, Electronic Arts announced that the mobile version of the game would be titled Apex Legends Mobile, and would begin beta testing in the coming months.
 In July 2021, Apex Legends was hacked by individuals wishing to draw attention to persistent problems with cheating in the Titanfall series that had been unaddressed by Electronic Arts and Respawn.
 Large banners pointed players of Apex Legends to a website outlining their concerns.

 In February 2022, Respawn announced that a native version of Apex Legends for PlayStation 5 and Xbox Series X/S was "coming very soon..." and that it would introduce new features specifically for the next generation consoles.
 These versions were released on March 29, 2022.

-Apex Legends Mobile is set to release on May 17, 2022, for iOS and Android devices.
-The game is published by Electronic Arts and developed by Chinese company Lightspeed and Quantum Studios, a subsidiary of Tencent and the developer of PUBG Mobile.
-The game will be shut down on May 1, 2023.
+Apex Legends Mobile released on May 17, 2022, for iOS and Android devices.
+The game was published by Electronic Arts and developed by Chinese company Lightspeed and Quantum Studios, a subsidiary of Tencent and the developer of PUBG Mobile.
+The game was shut down on May 1, 2023.